bcextreme/04_a2_Ethnocentrism/Readme.md

 The above is the model implemented according to the assignment requirements, and the following is the file we used when doing experiments and writing reports, drawing the data in `agent_stats.csv` as a plot, for which we introduced external libraries pandas and matplotlib.

-Note: This data plotng file is independent of the model, and it's just for converting the CSV file into images.
+*Note*: This data plotng file is independent of the model, and it's just for converting the CSV file into images.
 After adding this file, the model can still run independently without relying on any external libraries.

 ## Generating Plots
 First, make sure that the external libraries pandas and matplotlib for drawing lines are imported and that `agent_stats.csv` is also located in the current directory.